Shivangx01b/BountyIt/README.md

 </h1>

 ## What is BountyIt ?
-A fuzzer made in golang for finding issues like xss, lfi, rce, ssti...comes with pre-defind signarutres and signatures wordlist that's it!
+A fuzzer made in golang for finding issues like xss, lfi, rce, ssti...comes with pre-defined signatures and signatures wordlist that's it!

 ## Help
 ```